meta

 -

-if present in the context, then try to close the goal using theassumption
+simpa [rules, ...]will simplify the goal and the type of a hypothesisthisif present in the context, then try to close the goal using theassumptiontactic.